replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 ***
 ## Moving Assets into place

-If you haven't already, you can log out of the Air Gap instance with `exit` or ctrl+D.
+If you haven't already, log out of the Air Gap instance with `exit` or ctrl+D.
 Our next step is to collect the assets we need for an Air Gap installation:

 1. A license with the Air Gap entitlement enabled